John Collins (Continental Congress): Rhode Island's ratification of the U.S. Constitution

 When Washington was inaugurated as President of the United States on April 30, 1789, Rhode Island was one of only two of the thirteen original states (along with North Carolina) not to have ratified the United States Constitution and was, technically speaking, an independent nation with Collins as it chief of state.
 Anti-Federalist elements in Rhode Island vigorously fought against the calling of a convention to decide upon entering the Federal Union, but on January 17, 1790, gave its sanction to such a call by a majority of one vote in the General Assembly.
 This vote was cast by Collins, who had come to realize the importance of a Federal connection.
 The vote cost him his popularity and the governorship.
 He left office on May 5, 1790.
 The Rhode Island General Assembly ratified the United States Constitution on May 29.
 Later in 1790, Collins was elected to the 1st Congress but did not take his seat.

 Personal life

 Collins was married to Mary, daughter of John Avery of Boston, and his daughter Abigail married John Warren.
 Collins died at Newport and was buried on his farm, "Brenton Neck", near Brenton Point in that city.
 His grandson and namesake, John Collins Covell (1823–1887), was a principal of the Virginia School for the Deaf and the Blind and West Virginia Schools for the Deaf and Blind.
 The Rhode Island Society of the Sons of the Revolution holds an annual observance of Rhode Island Independence Day (May 4) at Governor Collins' grave.
+John Collins was a close friend of Benjamin Franklin when he was young.
+John Collins and Benjamin Franklin unfortunately broke off their friendship after trouble due to money, as detailed in The Autobiography of Benjamin Franklin 1771-1790.